AI Use Cases/Professional Services

 A Systems-Level Fix

 This is a systems fix, not a point tool.
 Traditional identity governance stops at provisioning; this system monitors continuous behavior across your entire PSA and billing ecosystem.
-It reduces mean time to detect (MTTD) from 30+ days to 4-8 hours, and mean time to respond (MTTR) from days to minutes.
+The design targets: mean time to detect (MTTD) measured in hours instead of the weeks manual log correlation allows, and mean time to respond (MTTR) in minutes instead of days.
 Because it learns your firm's specific risk profile - project types, client sensitivity levels, regulatory exposure - it becomes more accurate over time, lowering false-positive rates and freeing your team to focus on genuine threats.

 How It Works